-Intern Position: Research Technician Supervisor: Selena Avendaño Time Frame: Ongoing Length of Internship: 4-10 weeks
+Intern Position: Research Technician

+Supervisor: Selena Avendaño

 Internship Description: This internship revolves around applying the ethics and seven design principles of permaculture at the local level.
 The intern and supervisor will select a site within the community and work with the proprietor/owner to develop a permaculture design for the chosen property.
 The intern will produce a permaculture site assessment along with any recommendations to improve the fertility, productivity, and sustainability of the property.
 If time and budget permits, the intern will then implement any of the suggestions or systems within their capability.
 The intern and supervisor working with the potential client will determine an area of focus from the following list: grey water systems, food forest/garden, green building, water management, general sustainability within the system, soil regeneration, and renewable energy.